agsb/u2forth/README.md

   This is a experience in progress, using avr-gcc -mmcu=atmega8 and to make a good  code for avr-asm

-  WARNNING: This C code makes abusive use of goto LABEL:
+  WARNING: This C code makes abusive use of goto LABEL:

   The code is simply a enum, a switch, and many gotos.